INF2023AI-Python/NoNameNoGame/README.md

 ### Racing Game

 Small racing game to improve your own racing skills.
 Race against the clock and beat your time or that of your friend.
-In the future, the previous lap and the fastest lap will also be displayed and who knows, several tracks offer even more opportunities to improve.
+In the future, the previous lap and the fastest lap will also be displayed and who knows, several tracks offer even more opportunities to improve. <br>
 How to Play:
 + Use the joystick to move the car left or right
 + Press the green button to move forward